The Riders: Reviews

-A review in the Kirkus Review stated that, "Emotions, character, and intellect so perfectly calibrated that a modest story of love betrayed becomes, in Winton's hands, a minor masterpiece."
+A review in Kirkus Reviews stated that, "Emotions, character, and intellect so perfectly calibrated that a modest story of love betrayed becomes, in Winton's hands, a minor masterpiece."

-The Publishers Weekly described the novel as a 'suspense thriller" and a "gut-wrenching love story" and praise his descriptions of landscapes, the energy of his prose and call Winton "stunning".
+Publishers Weekly gave it a starred review, describing the novel as a 'suspense thriller" and a "gut-wrenching love story" while praising Winton's descriptions of landscapes, the energy of his prose and calling Winton "stunning".

 Adaptations

 Opera

 An opera based on the novel, with libretto by Alison Croggon and music by Iain Grandage, was premiered in Melbourne in September 2014.

-Film
+Plans for films

 The rights to the novel were secured by Susie Brooks-Smith in 2000.
 In 2004, Robert Fox signed on as producer.
 It was announced in 2012 that Sam Worthington was cast in the lead role, with Timothy Spall and Charles Dance in supporting roles.
 Brooks-Smith had adapted the screenplay with Michael Hirst and Francesca Brill, and Robert Connolly would direct.
 It was later revealed that filming would soon begin in February 2013 in Korčula and Budapest, with a planned release date for February 2014, but the project did not proceed.
 In February 2014, Hans Fabian Wullenweber was announced to replace Connolly as director, and Ronan Keating, Luke Hemsworth, and Mark Strong were all added to the cast, with Spall being the only original actor reported.
 Filming was set to begin in Dublin later that year.
-However, just a couple months later, Jahmil X.T.
+However, just a couple of months later, Jahmil X.T.
 Qubeka was announced as the new director, and an entirely new cast consisting of Liam McIntyre, Pixie Davies, and Richard E. Grant were all set to appear.
-Pre-production would begin on May 29, with Umedia funding.
+Pre-production was planned begin on May 29, 2012, with Umedia funding.

 In 2018, it was reported that David Kajganich would adapt the novel and brought the film rights to Ridley Scott to produce through his Scott Free Productions company.
+In 2025, Brad Pitt signed on to star with Edward Berger directing from a screenplay by Kajganich. a24 would finance and distribute the film, with filming commencing early 2026.